SuperOfficeDocs/superoffice-docs/user-guide/en/request/mailboxes/index.md

 # Work with email addresses

 Under **Knowledge Base** > **Email addresses** you can create a list of email addresses that you often use, but which are not registered for users or contacts in SuperOffice Service.
-These might be, for example, suppliers, partners or product specialists.
+For example, suppliers, partners, or product specialists.
 These addresses are accessible in most places where you need to send email, such as in the **New request** and **Add message** screens.

 ## List email addresses